alequerenghi/cybersecurity_report/README.md

 ```bash
 gobuster vhost -u http://ceng-company.vm -w /usr/share/wordlists/subdomains/subdomains-top1million-5000.txt --append-domain
 ```
-**Gobuster** is a tool used to brute-force: URIs (directories and files) in web sites, DNS subdomains (with wildcard support), Virtual Host names on target web servers, Open Amazon S3 buckets, Open Google Cloud buckets and TFTP servers.
+**Gobuster** is a tool used to brute-force URIs (directories and files) in web sites, DNS subdomains (with wildcard support), Virtual Host names on target web servers, Open Amazon S3 buckets, Open Google Cloud buckets and TFTP servers.
 With the `vhost` mode it searches for **virtual hosts** (that are multiple domains hosted on one single server).
 The wordlist file contains a list of 5000 common subdomains.
 The flag `--append-domain` specifies that the domain is to be appended to the wordlist entries.
 The program resulted in finding the subdomain `admin.ceng-company.vm`, which was added to `/etc/hosts` with IP `192.168.3.18`.
 Looking up `http://admin.ceng-company.vm` in the browser resulted only in another **forbidden** page.